projectatomic/atomic-enterprise-training/eap-latest-setup.md

 We'll see this edge termination in action shortly.

 ### Creating a Wildcard Certificate
 In order to serve a valid certificate for secure access to applications in our cloud domain, we will need to create a key and wildcard certificate that the router will use by default for any routes that do not specify a key/cert of their own.
-AE supplies a command for creating a key/cert signed by the AE CA which we will use.
+Atomic supplies a command for creating a key/cert signed by the AE's CA which we will use.

 On the master, as `root`:

 [//]: # (TODO: /etc/openshift -> ???)